My friend has been depressed and has started talking about ending it all. What can I do?

 What counselling is available for children dealing with the suicide of a family member?

-Some of the options discussed elsewhere on this page might be appropriate for your child.
-Otherwise you can read about grief counselling for children on our Bereavement & grief page.
+Some of the options discussed elsewhere on this page might also be appropriate for your child.
+You can also read about grief counselling for children on our Bereavement & grief page.

 Back to top